STUDENT/PARENT HANDBOOK -

 Honors courses are designed to be more in depth, challenging, and rigorous.
 For a student desiring an Honors designation on the transcript, a student has two options:

-Option 1: The student may choose to take a course that is pre-approved as “Honors” through the UC system or by Excel Academy (see HS Course Catalog for options)
+Option 1: The student may choose to take a course that is pre-approved as “Honors” through Edgenuity and Apex online curriculum.

-Option 2: The student may submit the course for approval, based upon the following criteria:
+Option 2: The student may submit any course for approval, based upon the following criteria:

-For a course to be considered for Honors designation the text (or the Table of contents) must be submitted for approval within *2 weeks of the beginning of the semester.
+The textbook (or the Table of contents) must be submitted for approval within 10 days of the semester start date.
 If approved, student must complete **all units in the text, and all monthly work samples must come from the following list:

 - A unit test with a grade of C or higher (strongly prefer that it come from the publisher or course.
 If it is parent created it must be comparable to a test found in the text.
 Final determination on acceptance will be determined by HQT)